Osiris-Team/AutoPlug-Client/docs/FAQ.md

 - CLI-Tool (command-line interface tool): Manually run the AutoPlug commands/tasks once in a while (remember that your server must be offline).
 - Background-Service: Runs the tasks periodically but does not know if the server is offline, thus you would have to take care of that.

+Note that these "execution modes" are nothing more that simple configuration presets.

 ### **Is AutoPlug Client a plugin or mod?**
 No!
 AutoPlug Client is neither a plugin nor mod and should not be treated as such.
 It runs entirely independently of your Minecraft server.